shntrnkgw/basic-data-processing-tutorials/day1.md

 2. Enter `select default profile`.
 3. Select the command `Terminal: Select Default Profile`
 4. Select `Command Prompt` and hit Enter.

-## 4. Install Git

-Git is a popular version control software.
-You may not use it